Dedicated to the preservation of Holocaust memory and the advancement of genocide and human rights education at the College of Charleston and beyond

 Post & Courier Yom HaShoah Educational Section

-The Yom HaShoah Special Educational section is a yearly collaborative effort of the Post & Courier, the Charleston Jewish Federation, and other local stakeholders.
-For the current 2022 edition, Professor Chad Gibbs had the honor of acting as historian of record and writing three major elements of content.
+The Yom HaShoah Special Educational section is a yearly collaborative effort of the Post & Courier, the Charleston Jewish Federation, the Zucker/Goldberg Center and other local stakeholders.
+Professor Gibbs acts as historian of record and writes content for the section.